-Awards are granted in the form of a right to receive the number of Common shares equal to the participant's proportion of the 1,187,847 Common shares which are included in the AEIP (referred to as the "Pool" in the AEIP rules).
-The aggregate number of Common shares available for vesting under the AEIP will be determined based on the "Asia Linked Revenue" (as more particularly defined in the AEIP rules).
+Awards were granted in the form of a right to receive the number of Common shares equal to the participant's proportion of the 1,187,847 Common shares which are included in the AEIP (referred to as the "Pool" in the AEIP rules).
+The aggregate number of Common shares available for vesting under the AEIP was determined based on the "Asia Linked Revenue" (as more particularly defined in the AEIP rules).
+As of March 31, 2013, due to the departure of several key employees, this plan was settled.
+This resulted in the forfeiture of 917,212 Common shares and the accelerated vesting and issuance of 270,635 Common shares.